 Berger didn’t get in the winner’s circle during the 2014 Web.com Tour season but certainly came close, ending the year with a second and two thirds.
 The two thirds came in a three-week span, impressive stuff considering a MC was the middle result.
 Berger’s Web.com Tour Finals was a bit spotty, as he only played three of the four events, going T19-MC-65.
 As a result, his Reshuffle List position is hurt, as he’ll start the 2014-2015 PGA Tour season mid-pack, in 25th.
 The eighth longest hitter on tour who ranked 16th in greens in regulation this past season, Berger will need to make the rookie adjustment to the PGA Tour, get enough starts, and play well in those starts to have a successful season.
 It’s a lot to ask, but is doable if he plays well enough.

 More Fantasy News

-Berger fired a four-under 67 on Sunday at the 3M Open to finish 14-under and tied for 15th.
+Berger shot a six-under 65 on Sunday at the RBC Heritage to finish tied for third place.

 First win since 2017

 Third straight top-10 finish